kennedymwaniki/resource-explorer/README.md

   - `Pagination`: Handles page navigation
   - `MyFavorites`: Drawer for viewing all favorited characters
   - `ThemeToggle`: Switches between light and dark themes

+### Performance details

+- Memoized derived data: Searched and filtered character lists are computed with `useMemo` to avoid recalculating when unrelated state changes.
+- Stable handlers: Event handlers such as search submit/clear, filter changes, pagination, character click, and favorites operations are wrapped with `useCallback` so child components don’t re-render unnecessarily.
+- Debounced search: The `SearchBar` debounces input and cancels previous timers to limit network calls and computations.
+- Cached fetching: TanStack Query caches results and performs background updates for snappy UX with minimal recomputation.

 ---